 Modern conventional wisdom holds that Rountree cemetery was the first organized resting place for Wilson’s African-American dead.
-As I noted here though, Oaklawn (also called Oakdale) cemetery, located south of the stemmeries in Little Richmond was in fact first.
+As I noted here though, Oakdale (also called Oaklawn) cemetery, located south of the stemmeries in Little Richmond predated Rountree.

 The cemetery was established by town commissioners about 1895, and Wootten & Stevens undertakers were burying bodies there — at “colored cemetery” or Oakdale cemetery — regularly in the late 1890s.

 Lying hard by Stantonsburg Street, the southern route into town, the colored cemetery was a well-known landmark in turn-of-the-century Wilson.

 However, the site was not propitious and, less than 15 years after it was laid out, poor drainage conditions were leading to complaints.